mcfitzgerald/owlready2-mirror/README.rst

 * Basic support for enumerated datatypes (= defined with an equivalent_to and a OneOf)
 * Bugfixes:
   * Fix IRI() return type in SPARQL
+  * Fix SPARQL queries with two UNIONs when there is no shared variables between the unions members

 Links